How Reliable is Language Model Micro-Benchmarking?: Discussion and Conclusion

 We have investigated how well various micro-benchmarking methods reproduce model performance judgments from full benchmarks using the meta-evaluation measures of agreement and Minimum Detectable Ability Difference (MDAD).
 We find that when micro-benchmarks produce model rankings with high aggregate correlation with the rankings from full benchmarks, they cannot always consistently distinguish model pairs with similar performance.
 Once enough examples are selected to allow for distinguishing model pairs with similar performance, random sampling is competitive with other methods.
 Our meta-evaluation measures can guide micro-benchmarking method designers in building reliable and efficient model comparisons.
 While our experiments primarily focus on accuracy-based evaluation, there exist straightforward extensions of MDAD to other metrics, including ones used in open-ended generation.
+In future work, we plan to explore using MDAD to directly guide data selection strategies.

 We hope our meta-evaluation measures can help practitioners select the right micro-benchmark size for the job, rather than going with a one-size-fits-all recommendation from prior work.
 If the goal is to produce a ranking of models that may differ by, say, five points of accuracy or to track finer gradations in model performance over the course of training, evaluation sets should be large enough to afford a low MDAD.
 This is particularly relevant when seeking to identify if a model exceeds the current state-of-the-art, since each new model has historically achieved only incremental improvements in NLP \citep{card2020little}.
 However, if the goal is just to get a general sense of model performance, then even 10 examples chosen by Anchor Points or tinyBenchmarks from datasets like MMLU-Pro and BIG-bench Hard can suffice.
 Micro-benchmarks remain valuable tools for efficiently understanding model performance, but it is important to know the limits of that understanding.